JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- when coming from a fresh install, packages for setting up a fat full-featured build

-IPP is not on here due to a lack of package-managed install and new Open CL stuff may be as good... still need to test that idea.
-If using IPP, use 7.1 version with static add-on.
+IPP is not on here due to a lack of package-managed install.
+New Open CL stuff may be as good... still need to test that idea.
+If using IPP, use 7.1 version with static add-ons.
-8.0 leaves out certain depreciated parts that OpenCV still needs.
+8.0 leaves out certain depreciated parts that OpenCV still needs (as of Nov 17, 2013)

-todo: describe the pros & cons of cmake-gui options
+    todo: describe all the pros & cons of cmake-gui options
     todo: test with openNI - I don't have a device

 The Following Build is only tested on Ubuntu 13.10, CUDA 5.5, Intel cpu, with most everything turned on